-2018 NFL Draft: Shaquem Griffin’s Feel-Good Story Continues After Being Drafted By The Seattle Seahawks Is
+2018 NFL Draft: Shaquem Griffin’s Feel-Good Story Continues After Being Drafted By The Seattle Seahawks

 Against Auburn, Griffin had 12 tackles, six solo and six assisted, along with 1.5 sacks.
 At the 2018 NFL Scouting Combine, the linebacker stole the show.
 Barring a career-ending injury Griffin’s dream is about to become true.

-As the Pacific Northwest becomes the next destination for linebacker Shaquem Griffin there will be a familiar face waiting for him — his twin brother Shaquill starts at cornerback for the Seattle Seahawks.
+As the Pacific Northwest becomes the next destination for linebacker Shaquem Griffin, there will be a familiar face waiting for him — his twin brother Shaquill starts at cornerback for the Seattle Seahawks.
 One of the best moments of the draft is the video of Shaquill calling his brother on the phone to inform him of the Seattle Seahawks intentions.

 A lot of hard work has paid off for Shaquem Griffin thus far.
 It is only the beginning, however.
 There is a lot of work ahead for Shaquem Griffin, who has been adamant about not receiving extra attention due to his status as an amputee.
 Instead, Griffin just wants to be regarded as a football player.
 He hopes that he becomes a good one.